Here's Why The Census Bureau May Be In Your Neighborhood Before The 2020 Count

 Relying more on satellite images for the 2020 count than for past censuses is also expected to help the bureau cut down on the cost of sending workers to verify addresses — one of the most expensive parts of conducting a census, along with deploying door knockers to interview households that don't respond to questionnaires themselves.

-For the 2020 count, the bureau is hiring about a third of the close to 149,000 temporary workers needed in 2010 to canvass just about every street in the states and Puerto Rico for around $444 million.
+For the 2020 count, the bureau is hiring about a third of the close to 149,000 temporary workers needed in 2010 to canvass just about every street in the states and Puerto Rico, for around $444 million.
 The bureau estimates the current fieldwork to total $185 million.

 These workers will be needed to check addresses in more densely populated parts of the country, as well as areas where homes are obscured by trees or clouds in satellite images.
 The photos are also not effective for identifying homes within high-rise buildings and usually cannot help detect what the bureau calls "hidden housing," such as converted garages and basements.

-"People can put up sheetrock and turn the back of the house into an apartment and, probably, it's not been permitted," says Pam Perlich, director of demographic research at the University of Utah's Kem C. Gardner Policy Institute.
+"People can put up Sheetrock and turn the back of the house into an apartment and, probably, it's not been permitted," says Pam Perlich, director of demographic research at the University of Utah's Kem C. Gardner Policy Institute.
 "They have all kinds of incentive to not declare that either to their tax collectors or local governments or postal service."

-That's why sending listers to look in person for clues such as multiple doorbells or mailboxes outside of a home has been critical to getting an accurate census in the past, especially within ethnic enclaves and other hard-to-count communities living in densely populated areas.
+That's why sending listers to look in person for clues such as multiple doorbells or mailboxes outside a home has been critical to getting an accurate census in the past, especially within ethnic enclaves and other hard-to-count communities living in densely populated areas.

-Perlich is concerned, however, that distrust in the government in light of increased immigration enforcement and the current political climate may make it difficult for the bureau to verify addresses.
+Perlich is concerned, however, that distrust of the government in light of increased immigration enforcement and the current political climate may make it difficult for the bureau to verify addresses.

 "With all the things that you hear, the language that's being used around new Americans, it's gonna be difficult to get them to even answer the door," Perlich says.
 "This just compounds that probability that people are going to be missed."

-Cesar Espinosa, executive director of the Houston-based immigrant advocacy group FIEL, says he's worried that the "damage has already been done" by controversy over the now-blocked citizenship question the Trump administration failed to add to the 2020 census, which he fears will lead to a "bad census count" in the Houston area — home to the third-largest unauthorized immigrant population in the U.S., according to estimates by the Pew Research Center.
+Cesar Espinosa, executive director of the Houston-based immigrant advocacy group FIEL, says he is worried that the "damage has already been done" by controversy over the now-blocked citizenship question the Trump administration failed to add to the 2020 census, which he fears will lead to a "bad census count" in the Houston area — home to the third-largest unauthorized immigrant population in the U.S., according to estimates by the Pew Research Center.

 Still, FIEL is preparing to answer questions from community members about whether they should open their doors once address canvassing ramps up.
 While Espinosa's organization is encouraging members to talk to Census Bureau workers — whose employment they can verify through photo IDs and on the bureau's website — FIEL has also advised Houston residents to be extra cautious about letting strangers inside their homes in light of recent reports of expected raids by Immigration and Customs Enforcement officers.